 Purpose

-Leave types
+Leave types in 2026

-Apart from public holidays, companies have the following types of leaves:
+Apart from public holidays, companies typically provide:

-• Earned leave or privileged leave
+- Earned leave or privileged leave: Accumulated leave for vacation

 6. Sexual Harassment Policy